elastic/rally/docs/track.rst

 This operation works only if `machine-learning <https://www.elastic.co/products/stack/machine-learning>`__ is properly installed and enabled.
 This is an administrative operation.
 Metrics are not reported by default.
 Reporting can be forced by setting ``include-in-reporting`` to ``true``.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 create-ml-datafeed
 ~~~~~~~~~~~~~~~~~~

 With the operation ``create-ml-datafeed`` you can execute the `create datafeeds API <https://www.elastic.co/guide/en/elasticsearch/reference/current/ml-put-datafeed.html>`__.

-The ``create-ml-datafeed`` operation supports the following parameters:
+Properties
+""""""""""

 * ``datafeed-id`` (mandatory): The name of the machine learning datafeed to create.
 * ``body`` (mandatory): Request body containing the definition of the datafeed.
 Please see the `create datafeed API <https://www.elastic.co/guide/en/elasticsearch/reference/current/ml-put-datafeed.html>`__ documentation for more details.